bob-hawkins/passport-strategies/README.md

 1. Support for the axum web framework.
 2. Reddit Strategy integration.
 3. Remove of the logic error in previous versions when multiple users try to authenticate at the same time.
+4. Clearing the nolonger needed verifiers from the memory